uclaacm/hack-curriculum/stackschool/3-servers/README.md

 ## 3.7 Documenting Your API
 To be added.
 For now, read [this](https://swagger.io/solutions/api-documentation/).

+## 3.8 Slides
+The slides for this chapter can be found [here](https://docs.google.com/presentation/d/10hb3tY3MGbPm0vairW4fOs33INpPb92QIaHFhs0zens/edit?usp=share_link).
+The recorded presentation can be found [here](https://youtu.be/0KXd9ySglwU).

 [^1]: Note that a mainframe is just a special name for a server that is capable of performing a large amount of concurrent operations.
 Whether or not "hacking" into one will save the world is another question.